DESI 2024: Reconstructing Dark Energy using Crossing Statistics with DESI DR1 BAO data: Methodology and Data

 \subsection{Crossing Statistics}

 Crossing Statistics were originally introduced to extract information from data beyond the conventional $\chi^2$ statistics and its relation to likelihoods.
 With the median statistic as its first mode and the $\chi^2$ statistic as its last mode, Crossing Statistics can be considered as a generalization of $\chi^2$ statistics~\citep{Shafieloo:2010xm}.
 While the original Crossing Statistics are hard to implement for the purpose of model validation, model selection, and parameter estimation, their Bayesian interpretation can be trivially used for such purposes~\citep{Shafieloo:2012jb,2012JCAP...08..002S}.
-Crossing Statistics can also be used in some other contexts, including reconstruction and consistency tests~\citep{Hazra:2013oqa,Hazra:2014hma,Shafieloo:2016zga}.\\
+Crossing Statistics can also be used in some other contexts, including reconstruction and consistency tests~\citep[see also \cite{Haude:2019qms} for the use of Chebyshev polynomials for reconstruction.]{Hazra:2013oqa,Hazra:2014hma,Shafieloo:2016zga}. \\

-In this work, we use the crossing statistic formalism for the reconstruction of the dark energy properties \cite{Shafieloo:2012jb,2012JCAP...08..002S}.
+In this work, we use the Crossing Statistic formalism for the reconstruction of the dark energy properties \cite{Shafieloo:2012jb,2012JCAP...08..002S}.
 In particular, we use the fact that any given function $y(z)$ can be expanded as a Chebyshev series

 where $T_i(x)$ are the Chebyshev polynomials of the first kind, defined in the interval $x\in[-1,1]$, and $C_i$ are some coefficients multiplying these polynomials.
 The Chebyshev polynomials, in the limit $N\rightarrow\infty$, form a basis that spans the space of all continuous functions.
-For practical purposes, we limit the analysis to four terms in the expansion; including higher orders leads to weaker constraints, due to the increased number of degrees of freedom\footnote{Using up to four terms of Crossing Statistics is generally sufficient to capture the time evolution of smooth functions in a limited range \cite{Shafieloo:2012jb,Hazra:2013oqa}.}.
+For practical purposes, we limit the analysis to four terms in the expansion; including higher orders leads to weaker constraints, due to the increased number of degrees of freedom\footnote{In practice, the maximum order of polynomials should be set as the smallest integer compatible with the data.
+Previous works have shown that using up to four terms of Crossing Statistics is generally sufficient to capture the time evolution of smooth functions in a limited range \cite{Shafieloo:2012jb,Hazra:2013oqa}.}.
 In \cref{exp-order} we provide further motivations for this choice.
 The first four Chebyshev polynomials are given by

 We use these polynomials to model the energy density and equation of state of dark energy and to reconstruct its possible time-dependence from the data, as described in \cref{sec:DE} below.
 We choose $z_{\rm min}=0$ and $z_{\rm max}=3.5$, beyond which redshift there are no more data to constrain its evolution.
 See the individual subsections below regarding $z>z_{\rm max}$.
 We have verified that the results do not differ significantly if instead we choose $z_{\rm max}=2.35$ (see \Cref{sec:zmax}).
 Note that many stage 4 surveys will probe physics at $z\lesssim 3.5$ \citep{LSST,Euclid:2021icp,2009pra..confE..58L,Wang:2021oec}.
 Also note that unlike previous analyses using crossing statistics \citep{Hazra:2013oqa,Hazra:2014hma,Shafieloo:2016zga}, where $x\in [0,1]$ was used, we use the full range $x\in[-1,1]$ spanned by the polynomials (cf.\ \cref{eq:Chebyshev}).\\